doncandela/mgah/mgah.md

       conda install -c conda-forge quaternion
       cd /dem21
       pip install .
+      cd /msigs
+      pip install .
   ```

-- Working in a directory `build-dem21` that contains `dem21.def`, the `dem21` package (not currently public) is cloned into the current directory and the container is built.
+- A directory `buid-dem21` is created and `dem21.def` and the `msigs`  repo (not publicly available) are copied into it.
+Then the `dem21` package (not publicly available) is cloned into this directory and the container is built.
 This made the 1.3 GB image file **`dem21.sif`**:

   ```
   ...build-dem21$ git clone git@github.com:doncandela/dem21.git
   ...build-dem$ ls
-  dem21  dem21.def
+  dem21  dem21.def msigs
   ...build-dem$ sudo apptainer build "$SIFS"/dem21.sif dem21.def
   ```